 “I know people will hate it when I say this, but I do love Nespresso.
 I am a fan and I’ll tell you why.
 My Nespresso machine gives me a very consistent, solid coffee first thing in the morning.
 It’s so much better than the dried powdered stuff, which my mum and dad still drink.
 They love it because they grew up on it,” Scott says.

 “When I want a specialist coffee, and a really good one, I go to a great place like Tinker in High Street Northcote, or St Ali in South Melbourne.
 I’ve always loved what Salvatore [Malatesta] has done there.
 Before my restaurant Estelle, I was at The Point Restaurant in Albert Park for seven years so I’d always pop into St Ali around the corner for my coffee fix.”

 Scott became accustomed to commercial kitchens from a young age when he started working as an apprentice chef in various South Australian restaurants.
 There, he quickly discovered how much coffee was ingrained in a chef’s world thanks to generous offerings from front of house staff.
 Although it wasn’t until Scott’s 20s when his appreciation for specialty coffee grew.

-That appreciation is now evident through his own restaurants, including Estelle and Pickett’s Deli and Rotisserie at the Queen Victorian Market where Scott serves Dukes Coffee Roasters.
-A second Deli is due to open at Melbourne Airport later this year.
+That appreciation is now evident through his own restaurants, including Estelle, Lupo and Matilda where Scott serves Nespresso coffee.
+Pickett’s Deli and Rotisserie at the Queen Victorian Market and at Melbourne Airport serves Dukes Coffee Roasters.
 The 150-seat venue will largely focus on coffee, salads, healthy fast food, and a big roast chicken rotisserie.

 “We’re also really excited to change the landscape of fast food.
 When you think of fast food you think of burgers, fries, and chips, but it doesn’t have to be that way.
 Why can’t you eat something healthy for under $20 for lunch and a coffee?”